What is this international Summit?

 It addresses a fundamental capability gap, i. e. the ability to architect, design, integrate, and manage complex systems across their full life cycle.

-• Systems analysis and engineering
+• Systems analysis, architecting, and engineering

 • Project and program management

-• Business and value management
+• Business, service and value management

-• Risk, complexity, and life-cycle management
+• Risk, complexity, sustainability and life-cycle management

 Summit objectives